mw00847/molecular-interactions/README.md

 * The length of the carbonyl bond needs to be varied in the training data to provide better understanding.

+* The broad nature of the carbonyl peak with additions of water show diversity in the geometries of the water acetone system.
+Other sharper peaks may provide better insight into geometry changes.

 # References

 https://cs229.stanford.edu/proj2017/final-reports/5244394.pdf